/* Rambling Owl addition to remove page titles from blogs */

 Spean a long day ....

-There was a large engineering drawing of the Forth Bridge on the wall opposite and Bod studied it for a while.
-He leaned forward.
+Bod, who had been studying a large engineering drawing of the Forth Bridge on the wall opposite with growing attention, leaned forward after a while.

-I got into a conversation in the gents loo (as you do) with a man from London who was enthusing about his holiday and wanted to know if we were touring by car or bus.
-I replied that we were walking.
-He looked taken aback until I explained all about the Great Glen Way (he’d never heard of it) and he confessed to being a little nonplussed about the prospect of walking 73 miles in just six days.
+Later I found myself in conversation in the gents with a man from London who was enthusing about his holiday and wanted to know if we were touring by car or bus.
+When I said we were walking he looked briefly perplexed, in the way that people do when they suspect they have misheard.
+I explained about the Great Glen Way — he had never heard of it, which was entirely consistent — and he confessed to finding the prospect of seventy-three miles in six days somewhat bracing.

 Daily Tweets